earlman/lee-law-offices/content/en-us/people/dan-lee.md

 ---

-    name: "Dan Lee"
+name: Won Kee Lee “Dan” Lee
-    title: "Managing Partner"
+title: 'Managing Partner'
 education:
-        - Juris Doctor (2006), Depaul University College of Law (Chicago, IL)
+    - J.D., DePaul University College of Law (Chicago, IL), 2006
-        - Doctor of Philosophy (1994), Trinity Evangelical Divinity School (Deerfield, IL)
+    - Ph.D., Trinity Evangelical Divinity School (Deerfield, IL), 1994
-        - Master of Divinity (1990), Southwest Baptist Theological Seminary (Fort Worth, TX)
+    - M.Div., Southwest Baptist Theological Seminary (Fort Worth, TX), 1990
+    - M.A., Philosophy, Baylor University (Waco, TX), 1987
-        - Bachelor of Art (1986) & Master of Art (1987) in Philosophy, Baylor University (Waco, TX)
+    - B.A., Philosophy, Baylor University (Waco, TX), 1986

 admitted:
     - California (2013)
-        - United States District Court for the Central District of California
     - District of Columbia (2011)
     - Illinois (2006)
+    - U.S. District Court for the Northern District of Illinois
+    - U.S. District Court for the Northern District of California
+    - U.S. District Court for the Central District of California
+    - U.S. District Court for the Southern District of California
+    - Member of the Federal Trial Bar

 order: 1
-    pic: ""
+pic: ''
-    type: "person"
+type: 'person'
 locale: en-us
-    filename: "dan-lee"
+filename: 'dan-lee'
 ---

-W. Dan Lee is the managing partner at Lee Law Offices.
-He is admitted in the state of Illinois (2006), District of Columbia (2011), and state of California (2013).
-He received both Bachelor of Art (1986) & Mater of Art (1987) in philosophy from Baylor University (Waco, TX), Master of Divinity (1990) from Southwestern Baptist Theological Seminary (Fort Worth, TX), and Doctor of Philosophy (1994) from Trinity Evangelical Divinity School (Deerfield, IL), and Juris Doctor (2006) from DePaul University College of Law (Chicago, IL)
+Dan Lee is an experienced trial attorney who served as first chair in more than 20 jury trials and 30 bench trials.
+Mr. Lee'strial experience includes state and federal courts in Illinois, California, and the District of Columbia.
+He is also a certifiedmediator.

-His practice is focused on employment and labor law, business and commercial litigation, corporate law, church property and governance disputes, and representing news media in defamation cases.
-He was a law clerk and a staff attorney in the Circuit Court of Cook County, Illinois.
-He has practiced in Illinois, the District of Columbia and California.
-He is a member of the Federal Trial Bar.
-He is also a certified mediator.
+Mr. Lee concentrates his practice on employment and labor law, business and commercial litigation, corporate law, church property and governance disputes, Korean business & litigation and representation of the news media in defamation cases.

-Mr. Lee has represented both employers and employees in labor disputes regarding wage claims, wrongful termination, and violations of state and federal labor law, including numerous class actions.
-He has tried complex business and commercial litigations, including breach of contract, fiduciary duty, brokers, partnership disputes, misrepresentation, fraud, misappropriation of business secrets, and defamation.
-He obtained a non-suit against plaintiffs seeking 20 million dollars in a defamation action against a newspaper and online publisher in the District of Columbia.
+He is experienced in representing both employers and employeesin labor disputesregarding wage claims, wrongful termination, sexual harassment and violations of state and federal labor law, including numerous class actions.
+He has tried complex business and commercial litigations, including breach of contract, fiduciary duty, brokers, partnership disputes, misrepresentation, fraud, misappropriation of trade secrets, and defamation.

-He is known as one of the most prominent trial attorneys for the church-related matters concerning property and governance disputes.
-He has tried almost 100 cases representing in both civil and ecclesiastical courts.
-He successfully represented Holy Hill Community Church in the Superior Court of the State of California, which was affirmed on appeal, in an action entitled *Jun Ki Kim, et al. v.
-The True Church Member of the Holy Hill Community Church, et al.* (2014) 236 Cal.
-App.
-4th 1435.
+Mr. Lee is well known as one of the most prominent trial attorneysfor church-related matters concerning property and governance disputesin both civil and ecclesiastical courts.

+For more than 12 years, Mr. Lee has served as outside general counsel for Korea Daily, the leading Korean language newspaper in the U.S. He is also very active in the Korean-American community.

-Prior to his full-time legal practice, Mr. Lee was a professor of philosophy and theology at Northern Seminary (Lombard, IL).
-He brings his in-depth experience in research and writing for litigation and teaching skill for trial.
+Prior to launching Lee Law Offices in 2015, Mr. Lee worked as a clerk and staff attorney in the Circuit Court of Cook County serving Chicago, Illinois.
+In this capacity, he managed more than 800 civil cases and trials.
+Earlier in his career, Mr. Lee was a professor of philosophy and theology at Northern Seminary in Lombard, IL.

 Mr. Lee is fluent in Korean.
-He was an avid skydiver and is a member of the U.S. Parachute Association.
+He was an avid licensed skydiver and is a member of the U.S. Parachute Association.